CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 - Now you can choose to turn off automatically show the “ What's New” popup window/sheet from new General Settings page
 - macOS app now is smoother
 - Added a troubleshooting page for rotation page when issues detacted
-- Ability to choose Haptic Touch preview preferences
+- More school data
+- Ability to hide Mental Wellbeing Score description to maximise the viewing area